canaknesil/canaknesil.github.io/CV.md

 ISTANBUL

 ## PUBLICATIONS

+Can Aknesil, Elena Dubrova, Niklas Lindskog and Håkan Englund.
+"A Near-Field EM Sensor Implemented in FPGA Configurable Fabric".
+2023 IEEE 22nd International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom).
+2023.

 [Can Aknesil, Elena Dubrova, Niklas Lindskog and Håkan Englund.
 "Is Your FPGA Transmitting Secrets:
 Covert Antennas from Interconnect".
 2023 IEEE International Parallel and Distributed Processing Symposium Workshops (IPDPSW).
 2023.](https://doi.org/10.1109/IPDPSW59300.2023.00025)